Icinga/icinga2/doc/12-icinga2-api.md

 ### shutdown-process <a id="icinga2-api-actions-shutdown-process"></a>

-Shuts down Icinga2.
+Shuts down Icinga.
 May or may not return.

 Send a `POST` request to the URL endpoint `/v1/actions/shutdown-process`.